 Children's Policy and Funding Initiative

 The Children’s Policy and Funding Initiative seeks to strengthen and improve U.S. Government funding, policies, and programming to support children and young people around the world.
-Launched by Oak Foundation, GHR Foundation, and an Anonymous Donor, this Initiative leverages pooled donor funds with Tides Center serving as the fiscal sponsor.
+This Initiative leverages pooled donor funds with Tides Center serving as the fiscal sponsor.

-The lead foundations are committed to supporting children and young people around the world and to achieving systemic change that improves outcomes for children and adolescents, including a focus on girls.
-These active donors have a special interest in eliminating sexual abuse and other forms violence, improving care and development, and advancing rights and well-being.
+The lead foundations are committed to supporting children and young people around the world.
+These donors have a special interest in eliminating sexual abuse and other forms violence, improving care and development, and advancing rights and well-being.
 They welcome additional donors to bring complementary areas of expertise and funding in order to meet the myriad needs of children and young people globally.

 Global Context